pm0kjp/R-at-CAR/chapter1.md

 ---
-title       : Quick Refresher on Tabular Data description : Tabular Data -- What is it?
+title       : Quick Refresher on R and Tabular Data description : Tabular Data -- What is it?
 How do we work with it?